UWB-Biocomputing/Graphitti/docs/Developer/eventBuffering.md

 This functions resets the `eventBuffer` by resetting `queueFront_`, `queueEnd_`,`epochStart_` and `numEventsInEpoch_` to 0.

 ##### `EventBuffer::insertEvent(uint64_t timeStep)`
-This method checks for eventBuffer size to ensure the buffer is not full to enqueue the new event as `eventTimeSteps_` is a circular array implementation of the queue.
-If the buffer `eventTimeSteps_` is full then it is an error situation.
+This method checks for eventBuffer size to ensure the buffer is not full to enqueue the new event as `dataSeries_` is a circular array implementation of the queue.
+If the buffer `dataSeries_` is full then it is an error situation.
 Currently, we are not capturing errors but just making sure the event buffer is not full prior enqueuing through asserts.

 ##### `EventBuffer::getPastEvent(offset: int)`
 This method gets the time step for an event in the past.
 An offset of -1 means the last event placed in the buffer; -2 means two events ago. `offset` indicates how many events ago. `offset` must be negative.